Person #1: Father, I pray that you would help my five year to stop squirming during devotions

-Let me turn to you, the listener.
-This passion you’ve heard in Natasha’s voice about raising children to love Jesus, um, it’s because she knows deep in her heart, uh, that a life with Jesus is the most abundant and purposeful life there is.
-And I agree 100 percent.
+Jim: I want to turn to our listeners.
+That passion you’ve heard in Natasha’s voice about raising children to love Jesus.
+It’s because she knows –deep in her heart—that a life with Jesus is the most abundant and purposeful life there is.
+We all believe that as Christians.

 And that love that we feel for our children, that is what is motivating her!
 But our love for our kids doesn’t even compare to the love God has for us.

 If you haven’t accepted Jesus, and you’d like to learn more about what that means—we’re here for you.

 John: We are.
 And over the years, Jim, it’s been a privilege for us to introduce people to the Christian life and tell them more both personally, and through a little booklet called Coming Home: An Invitation to Join God’s Family.
 And we’ve got an eBook of that online at our website.
 So, look for that at focusonthefamily.com/broadcast.
 Or call us at 800, the letter A, and the word FAMILY if we can help you understand the Christian life better.